Json-exe/Blazor.CropperWrapper/readme.md

 - **ToggleDragModeOnDblclick**:
   - Type: bool
   - Default: true

+### Events
+---
+The following events are available to use atm.
+To read more about them consider using the official [Cropper.js documentation](https://github.com/fengyuanchen/cropperjs/blob/main/README.md#events)

+- **Ready**:
+  - This event fires when the target image has been loaded and the cropper instance is ready for operating.

 ## Important
 Because Cropper returns an base64 string of the cropped image, the data can get very large for the SignalR connection.